JasterV/grpc-slides/docs/learning_grpc.md

 note:

-Again, the code is simplified for the slides purpose.
+- The code is simplified for the slides purpose.

-Note how the same span is used to track the request and response.
+- The same span is used to track the request and response.

-Then that span is used as the parent span for the inner service call.
+- That span is used as the parent span for the inner service call.

 ---
 ## Tracing layer